SeppeVerhavert/Seppetrap/README.md

   eg: column: column-50 will display a column with a width of half your row.

   Columns can be offset in 10 steps.
-  eg: column-offset-50 will make the column start at half the
+  eg: column-offset-50 will make the column start at half the row width.

+  Columns can be aligned in the rows.
+  - column-top:  align-self: flex-start;
+  - column-bottom: align-self: flex-end;
+  - column-center: align-self: center;